huang-pan/market_basket/README.md

 #### - explain why it works within the memory constraints.

-The input csv file is split up into chunks with chunk sizes specifiable by INPUT_CHUNK_SIZE We write many small output csv files specified by the unique product combination of 2, with the smaller product number first This avoids keeping large output dictionaries in memory that keep track of the counts of all unique product combinations of 2
+The input csv file is split up into chunks with chunk sizes specifiable by INPUT_CHUNK_SIZE.
+We write many small output csv files specified by the unique product combination of 2, with the smaller product number first.
+   This avoids keeping large output dictionaries in memory that keep track of the counts of all unique product combinations of 2.

 #### - explain how you would productionize your solution.